qteatime/kate/docs/source/design/api/A0001-object-storage.rst

 message rightfully possesses a right to access.

 Any result of the operation is sent back to the cartridge process as a separate message.
-The client Kate API takes care of matching the Kernel reply with the original request through the message identifier it generated to make the request.
+The client Kate Runtime API takes care of matching the Kernel reply with the original request through the message identifier it generated to make the request.
 This implies that all operations in the object storage are inherently asynchronous.